-Captain Sarah “Kathy” Felger relieved as Commanding Officer of Coast Guard Training Center Cape May, N.J., in July 2019.
+Captain Sarah “Kathy” Felger reported as Commanding Officer of Coast Guard Training Center Cape May, N.J., in July 2019.
 In this role, she oversees the basic training of approximately 3,800 new Coast Guard men and women annually.
 CAPT Felger is returning to “The Coast Guard’s Hometown,” where she previously served as Executive Officer, CGC DEPENDABLE (WMEC 626), from 2010 through 2012.

 Prior to Training Center Cape May, Captain Felger served as the Enlisted Assignments Branch Chief at the Coast Guard Personnel Service Center.
 As Chief of Enlisted Assignments, she was responsible for the overall execution of the assignment process for the 33,000 member Coast Guard enlisted workforce.